 There are other types of chemical media that work to remove ammonia and nitrate.
 On the saltwater side, there is GFO, which is used to remove phosphates.

 Biological filtration houses the beneficial bacteria that converts ammonia into to nitrate.
 Biological filtration can come in many forms.
 Sometimes it’s just a sponge, other times ceramic rings, substrate, or another material that has a high surface area.

 Some biological filtration like Biohome can actually convert nitrate, making them a complete nitrogen cycle media.
 Depending on your setup and budget, you may want a complete biological media or one that just converts down to nitrates.

-The Nitrogen Cycle (aka Biological Filtration) and Aquarium Filters
+The Nitrogen Cycle (aka Biological Filtration)

 The purpose of an aquarium filter is to provide an area for beneficial bacteria to grow.
 This bacteria that colonizes in your filter and converts harmful ammonia down to nitrates in a process we called nitrification or the nitrogen cycle.
 It’s broken down as follows:

 - Stage 1 – Nitrogen is introduced in food

 - Stage 2 – Ammonia is excreted by fish waste or produced by decomposing matter

 - Stage 3 – Nitrosomas bacteria converts Ammonia to Nitrite

 - Stage 4 – Nitrobactor bacteria converts Nitrite to Nitrate